Rules for entry to Commonwealth International Beauty Pageants

 i.
 In Fitness Attire: Physical condition and fitness, figure, grace, facial charm, and confident comportment;

 ii.
-In Evening Wear: Carriage, composure, self-confidence, grace, dignity, presence, sense of style, elegance and sophistication;
+In Evening Wear: Carriage, composure, self-confidence, grace, dignity, and presence, sense of style, elegance and sophistication;

 iii.
 In Interview: Knowledge, intelligence, eloquence, poise, charisma, and sophistication; iv.
 General attributes: